 The 2016 federal budget provided funding for municipal water and wastewater infrastructure under a new \$2 billion Clean Water and Wastewater Fund (CWWF).
 The 2017 federal budget enhanced funding for "green" infrastructure, including water and wastewater systems, committing more than \$9 billion over the next decade.
-The recently announced Canada Infrastructure Bank will be another source of funding for municipal infrastructure.
+And the 2018 budget committed an additional \$172.6 million to address drinking water in First Nation communities.

-However, this level of funding is still inadequate, given the estimated \$20 billion needed to bring existing infrastructure in line with federal wastewater treatment guidelines, and the estimated \$50 billion that will be needed to replace or upgrade aging water and wastewater infrastructure.
-Moreover, the federal contribution towards municipal infrastructure projects will be capped at a maximum of 40 per cent of total costs, down from the 50 per cent commitment made last year.
+However, this level of funding is still inadequate.
+An estimated \$20 billion is needed to bring existing infrastructure in line with federal wastewater treatment guidelines, and approximately \$50 billion will be needed to replace or upgrade aging water and wastewater infrastructure.
+Moreover, the federal contribution towards municipal infrastructure projects will be capped at a maximum of 40 per cent of total costs, down from the 50 per cent commitment made to projects receiving Phase One infrastructure funding.

 First Nation communities also need significant investment in their water and wastewater systems.
-A 2011 assessment found 314 water systems - 39 per cent of all First Nations' systems - classified as high risk.
-As of February 28, 2017, there were 167 drinking water advisories in First Nation communities.
+A 2011 assessment classified 314 water systems, 39 per cent of all First Nations' systems, as high risk.
+As of April 2018, the Government of Canada reports 122 short and long-term drinking water advisories in First Nation communities.
 The number of communities with undrinkable water consistently hovers around 100, with some communities under advisories for over a decade.

-The Assembly of First Nations (AFN) has estimated that \$6.6 billion in federal support is needed to address the onreserve water and sanitation crisis.
+The Assembly of First Nations (AFN) has estimated that \$6.6 billion in federal support is needed to address the on-reserve water and sanitation crisis.
 The 2016 federal budget included \$1.8 billion for water and wastewater infrastructure needs in First Nation communities, and the 2017 budget added another \$2 billion over 10 years to improve green infrastructure in First Nations communities.
-AFN Chief Perry Bellegarde has said the infrastructure investments in the last two federal budgets will "lead to positive results for our children and families" but urged the government to do more to close the gap so that "First Nations enjoy the same quality of life as other Canadians."
+AFN Chief Perry Bellegarde has said the infrastructure investments in recent federal budgets will "lead to positive results for our children and families" but urged the government to do more to close the gap so that "First Nations enjoy the same quality of life as other Canadians."

-The Liberal government has removed the P3 screen put in place by the previous Conservative government for large infrastructure projects.
-But ongoing underfunding intensifies pressure on municipalities and First Nation communities to consider privatizing the financing, operations, management and/or maintenance of their water facilities through public-private partnerships.
+The Liberal government has removed the publicprivate partnership (P3) screen put in place by the previous Conservative government for large infrastructure projects.
+But ongoing underfunding intensifies pressure on municipalities and First Nation communities to consider privatizing the financing, operations, management and/or maintenance of their water facilities through P3s.
+Water and wastewater systems could also be targeted for privatization through the new Canada Infrastructure Bank.

-This pressure to privatize continues despite well-documented failures around the world.
-There is a growing trend to bring water services back into public hands, or reject privatization proposals.
+This pressure to privatize continues despite well documented failures around the world.
+There is a growing trend to bring water services back into public hands or reject privatization proposals.
 In the last 15 years, municipalities in more than 35 countries have cancelled or not renewed over 180 water privatization contracts.

 In March 2016, the District of Sooke, BC, decided not to renew its wastewater treatment operations contract with EPCOR that expired in September 2016.
 By eliminating the profit margin from what EPCOR charges for service, the district projects annual savings of \$225,000.
-As owner of the facilities, the district is already responsible for all capital costs and any maintenance cost over \$5,000, and therefore will assume no new risk by bringing the service in house.
+As owner of the facilities, the district is already responsible for all capital costs and any maintenance cost over \$5,000 and isn't assuming any new risk by bringing the service in house.
 The district will have a greater ability to monitor service quality, and plan for system improvements.
 In recent years, Port Hardy and White Rock, BC, as well as Banff have also brought water services in house, ending contracts with EPCOR.
-In December 2016, the Regional District of Nanaimo, BC, voted to support a staff proposal to pursue the acquisition of EPCOR's French Creek water service, starting with a \$50,000 valuation study.